“Reading makes immigrants of us all. It takes us away from home, but more important, it finds homes for us everywhere.”

 And since this is a running list for the year, each month will start with the number that follows where the prior month ended.

 If you missed my first “What I’ve Been Reading” post, you can find the Jan/Feb reads in this post.
 When we became housebound, I changed the original format of bimonthly sharing to monthly sharing.
-You can find March reads in this post and you can find April reads in this post and you can find May reads in this post.
+You can find March reads in this post and you can find April reads in this post.
+You can find May reads in this post and June reads in this post.

 36. Turtles all the way down – John Green